-Overview: Davie dates from the early-1900s and was carved out of the Everglades in southeastern Florida.
+Davie dates from the early-1900s and was carved out of the Everglades in southeastern Florida.
 Its eastern edge is about 10 miles inland from the Atlantic Ocean, and it is known for its horse culture and "Western" ambiance.
-It also has four universities: Nova Southeastern University, Broward College and satellite campuses from the University of Florida and Florida Atlantic University.
+It also has four universities: Nova Southeastern University, Broward College as well as satellite campuses from the University of Florida and Florida Atlantic University.

 Parts of Davie still have a country feeling, and 165 miles of walking and riding paths meander throughout the city.
 Riders and their steeds often are often spotted in parks and along roadways.
 The Bergeron Rodeo Grounds hosts several pro rodeo events, and the downtown area, which is really just a commercial strip located along a busy street, has Western architecture (a plan is in the works to create a multi-use, walkable, more visually appealing downtown core).
 Brothers Farmers' Market has fresh produce, jams and popular strawberry milkshakes.
 Residents also enjoy Concerts on the Corner every other Thursday evening and the annual Orange Blossom Festival.

-Most neighborhoods have tropical landscaping, ranch ramblers and Mediterraneans.
-Lower priced areas have mobile homes and condos, while expensive sections feature large residences with acreage and horses.
+Most middle income neighborhoods have tropical landscaping, ranch ramblers and Mediterraneans.
+Lower priced areas possess mobile homes and condos, while expensive sections feature large residences with acreage and horses.